sydasif/python-book/docs/source/04_condition/01_expressions.md

 True
 ```

-When you want to compare two values in Python, you need to use `==` instead of a single `=`.
+When you want to compare two values in Python, you need to use comparisons operator `==` instead of a single `=`.
 A single `=` is known as the assignment operator, as was mentioned in previous chapters.
 It assigns the value on the right to the variable on the left.

 ## What is False and True?